A book list featuring the best books of the decade: fiction edition!

 *Disclosure – I earn a small commission for any products purchased through the links below at no extra cost to you!
 Thank you for supporting my book blog!

-Now, on my list of the Best Fiction of the Decade: The 2010s
+Best Books of the Decade: The 2010s

 Me Before You by JoJo Moyes